Opposite Coach and Horses , Greek street/ Romilly Street, W1D 5DH

-The area post 1700 became very cosmopolitan with immigrants mainly from Europe and their influence on food and drink became increasingly important.
-This tour is based on food and drink, passing by restaurants, pubs, coffee bars and pâtisserie delis that have been present for decades, finishing at a relatively new site.
+The area post 1700 became very cosmopolitan with immigrants mainly from Europe, and their influence on food and drink became increasingly important.
+This tour is based on food and drink, passing by restaurants, pubs, coffee bars, pâtisserie and delis that have been present for decades, finishing at a relatively new site.

-Leicester Square, Piccadilly Circus
+Leicester Square, Piccadilly Circus, Tottenham Court Road

 Charing Cross, Waterloo

-Th e total distance is relatively short and we finish close to Picadilly Circus
+The total distance is relatively short and we finish close to Picadilly Circus

 There are bars en route which have toilet facilities.